 Five ideas for accelerating your data science and AI projects in a post-pandemic world

-In the age of COVID-19, business as usual just isn’t an option.
+In the age of Covid-19, business as usual just isn’t an option.
 Workforce resiliency, enterprise agility and cost reduction have all become top of mind for business leaders.
 Digital transformation through AI can play a key role in bolstering a COVID business recovery plan.
 From reallocating resources to increasing operational efficiency, the case for digital transformation and AI is growing stronger.
 According to “Covid-19 and the future of business” by IBM Institute of Business, 66 percent of surveyed organizations say they have completed digital transformation initiatives that previously met resistance.
-If the pandemic has shifted priorities, it has also made AI-powered digital transformation more justifiable.
+If the pandemic has shifted priorities, it has also made AI-powered digital transformation more justifiable and ModelOps more urgent.